ed-fruty/strange-observer/README.md

 Strange PHP observer (JFF)
 ================

-Sometimes we need to listen class calling actions, but for example we haven't access/permissions to edit it and paste here event fire.
+Sometimes we need to listen class calling actions, but for example we haven't permissions to edit it.

-Sometimes we have some instance of class and we work with it and we can't extend this class.
+Sometimes we have some instance of class only and we can't extend this class.
 (For example Database class.
 Instance was created and if we try to create new extend instance - new connection will be created.
-Or class can be final)
+Or class can be final etc.)

 But functional of this class does not satisfy to our needs.

-For this actions you can use this strange observer ;)
+For such cases you can use this strange observer ;)

 #Installation